Questions, Comments, or Corrections? Let us know!

 • DO NOT use the Special Education SRS number.

-• For a child (6 months to 3rd birthday) receiving early intervention services: Mark ‘yes’ to the IFSP box.
+• For a child 6 months to 3rd birthday, receiving early intervention services: Mark ‘IFSP’ for the question, “Does the child receive additional educational services?”
 The date the child will begin to receive early intervention services is the date of the initial IFSP.
 The provider then has 45 calendar days to enter documentation and finalize checkpoints in the same checkpoint period as the child’s entry date.

 • Funding sources: Mark all that apply to each child.
 This allows reporting by program funding source.